 When we're standing over an engine to set the timing, we usually have to rev the engine up to around 4000 rpm or more to make sure we get a total timing reading, as most distributors have very resistant springs in them.
 I would not want to think that I sold a damper that could develop a fracture or already have one in it, and know that this could break under high rpm, and whoever is standing above it would be at risk of death or serious injury.

 As we mentioned, stay away from the no name, or ultra low cost dampers.
 A final note: get rid of that tired old damper on your engine.
 The elastomer ring is more than dried out, and is most likely not dampening the damaging crank harmonics.
 This can lead to fractures in the crankshaft.
 It is claimed that dampers that are not doing their job can cost horsepower.
 This is most likely due to the fact that the crank harmonics are not being dampened, and create a drag in the engine.

-The term so often used for this component is harmonic balancer, which suggests the unit “balances" the engine.
-In generality this statement is misleading…. a better description for this component is a harmonic damper or torsional vibration damper.
+The term so often used for this component is harmonic balancer, which suggests the unit balances the engine.
+In general, this statement is misleading.
+A better description for this component is a harmonic damper or torsional vibration damper.
 This better describes the actual function of the unit.